 Project management is the process by which a manager manages a specific project.
 This project manager looks at the project’s deliverables and ensures the project is completed on time.

 Some classic examples of project management would be a project that would include constructing a railway or a road.
-Typically, a project manager would be assigned to manage that project and look at all the variables, such as budgets, time, materials, and everything that would ensure that the project could be delivered on time.
+Typically, a project manager would be assigned to manage that project and look at all the variables, such as budgets, time, materials, and everything else, to ensure the project could be delivered on time.

 Supply Chain Management Vs. Project Management